Home » Building & Planning » Development applications » Exempt development

 Exempt development can be undertaken if it satisfies the requirements under State Environment Planning Policy (Exempt and Complying Development Codes) 2008 (known as the 'Codes SEPP')

-The various types of exempt development, plus the setbacks, size limitations and other criteria that apply can be found at Planning NSW website or the Electronic Housing Code.
+The various types of exempt development, plus the setbacks, size limitations and other criteria that apply can be found at Planning NSW website.

 The zoning of your property can be found at Clarence On-line Mapping.